Whole School approach to Reading - High Reliability Literacy Teaching Procedures (HRLTPs)

 - Summary of main point

-Our use of On Demand online testing has enabled us to create detailed information about the progress of each student in Reading.
+Our use of On Demand and Progressive Achievement Tests (PAT) online testing has enabled us to create detailed information about the progress of each student in Reading.
 Each student is tracked from Year 7 to 10.
 By closely monitoring the results, students feel more supported in their efforts to improve their levels.
 On Demand reading data is used to inform planning of class lessons.

 Analysis of this data over the past 3 years shows significant improvement in reading levels.